 Thanks to BTT, you don’t need to switch between your Mac’s trackpad, keyboard, and other input devices as often as you do now.
 Also, with gestures and shortcuts of your choice, you’re less likely to forget them.

 Ready to make your Mac workflow effortless now?
-Go ahead and try BetterTouchTool for 45 days (also available via Setapp.)
+Go ahead and try BetterTouchTool for 45 days (also available via Setapp along with additional premium Mac apps with the subscription service.)
 It’s a must-have app, especially if you spend all day on a Mac or if you work with multiple Mac monitors.